 - Hoyas thrive in temperatures between 60-85 degrees Fahrenheit.

-- Use a balanced NPK fertilizer in a 3:1:2 ratio.
+- Use a balanced fertilizer that is rich in nitrogen.

-- If you are growing your Hoya in water, make sure to change the water every few days.
+- If you are growing your Hoya in water, change the water every few days.

 Hoyas are one of the most beautiful indoor plants you can add to your collection.

-However, with all those propagation methods, it is quite tempting to try it yourself.
+However, with all those propagation methods, it is tempting to try them yourself.

-Despite being called the indestructible home plants, they need you to provide them with the slightest bit of attention you can during their growing period.
+Despite being called indestructible home plants, they need you to give them any attention you can during their growing period.